CreateLab/avaloniaui.net/src/AvaloniaUI.Net/wwwroot/docs/tutorial/wiring-up-views.md

 ```

 `{Binding}` is a markup extension which instantiates a [binding](/docs/binding/bindings) to a
 property on a control's `DataContext`.
-You'll remember that in `App.xaml.cs` we [assigned an
+You'll remember that in `App.axaml.cs` we [assigned an
 instance of `MainWindowViewModel` to the window's `DataContext` property](/docs/tutorial/creating-model-viewmodel#create-an-instance-of-todolistviewmodel).

 :::note